 If the needlepoint piece has great monetary or sentimental value, consider consulting with a professional textile conservator.
 Your local art museum should be able to recommend one.

-Always Test Needlepoint for Colorfastness Before You Begin Cleaning
+Test for Colorfastness Before Cleaning

 If you decide to clean it yourself, before doing anything you must check the fibers for colorfastness to prevent dyes from running and ruining your piece.
 Testing is simple.
 If there are large blocks of color, wet a piece of white cloth with cold water and gently rub it over each different color in your piece.
 If there are small areas, use a cotton swab dipped in water.
 If there is any color transfer to the white cloth or swab, don’t wash your piece at all.
 Washing will result in discoloration and fading.